ggirelli/fastx-barber/README.md

 Run:

 * `fbarber` to access the barber's services.
+* `fbarber find_seq` to scan records for a specific sequence (e.g., restriction site) and generate a BED file with its locations.
 * `fbarber flag` to extract or manipulate read flags.
 * `fbarber match` to select reads based on a pattern (regular expression).
 * `fbarber trim` to trim your reads.